 Big data modeling is the process of creating a visual or logical representation of how massive datasets are structured, stored, and interrelated within an analytics environment.

-Unlike traditional data modeling — which dealt with structured relational databases — big data modeling must account for structured, semi-structured, and unstructured data sources.
-These range from IoT sensor feeds and social media streams to transactional databases and document repositories.
+Sources for these data types range from IoT sensor feeds and social media streams to transactional databases and document repositories.

-The goal is to organize data in a way that optimizes query performance, supports analytical workloads, and lets business users perform self-service BI across the enterprise.
-The global datasphere reached 120 zettabytes in 2023 and is projected to exceed 180 zettabytes by 2025, making effective data modeling more critical than ever.
+The global datasphere reached 120 zettabytes in 2023.
+It is projected to exceed 180 zettabytes by 2025.
+This growth makes effective data modeling more important than ever.

 Key big data modeling techniques for BI